Due to on-campus restrictions, please see Public Computing Availability During COVID-19 for the most current information.

-Even though Wharton Computing provides more than 30 printers for student use, there are times when you may have to wait in line and times when there may be problems with a printer or a given job.
+Wharton Computing strives to provide enough printers to accommodate student use, however there will be times when you will have to wait in line, and times when there may be problems with a printer or a given job.
 These tricks should help you avoid frustration during the printing process.

 Before You Start